Tour group tasting whisky at a distillery bar in Edinburgh.

 Important Information

-• Audio guide available in German, Chinese, Portuguese, English, Italian, French, and Spanish.
+• An audio guide is provided in German, Chinese, Portuguese, English, Italian, French, and Spanish.

 Timings